 Further, if the employment contract said that there would be a severance pay but never did create one for the employee, the employee could also potentially bring a lawsuit against the employer.
 The employer could be held liable for violation of a breach of contract.

 Our attorneys are experienced in several types of workplace discrimination and workers compensation lawsuits.
-For more information, please visit our page here.
+For more information, please contact one of our attorneys.
 If you or someone you know is experiencing difficulties with their employer regarding a severance package, or drafting and executing a valid severance package for their employees, contact our experienced Los Angeles attorneys today for a free consultation.

 A severance package has many requirements that must be met whether you are located in California or Nevada.
 If you are a business owner and need assistance drafting a severance package, contact our experienced workers compensation attorneys for a free consultation today.
 We are always readily available for our clients with accessible offices in Los Angeles, Fresno, Sacramento, Irvine and Las Vegas.
 Heidari Law Group will be there to assist you.